 Small Groups offers a wonderful opportunity to connect with other parishioners while enriching our faith.
 Those involved in small groups consistently cite a greater feeling of community as well as better clarity in what it means to live out their faith on a daily basis.

-Every Fall and Lent, various groups gather together once a week to read and discuss books on faith.
+Every Advent and Lent, various groups gather together once a week to read and discuss books on faith.
 We aim to deepen our faith and commitment to Christ and His Church through prayer, fellowship, and learning.
 The groups meet at different times and places, join one that fits your schedule!

 Meets every Monday from 7:00 – 8:00 pm In the Chapel